I Am (Crowder song)

-"I Am" is the debut single by folktronica musician Crowder from his debut album, Neon Steeple.
-It was released on November 25, 2013 by sixstepsrecords and Sparrow Records, and it was co-written and co-produced by Ed Cash and Crowder.
+"I Am" is the debut solo single by folktronica musician Crowder from his debut album, Neon Steeple.
+It was released on November 25, 2013 by sixstepsrecords and Sparrow Records, with the song being written and produced alongside Ed Cash.

 Background

 The single was co-written by Crowder and Ed Cash.
-The song was recorded just after Cash had work with a choir group of orphans from Uganda, and this led to the lyrics in the first verse of the song.
+The song was recorded just after Cash had worked with a choir group of orphans from Uganda, and this experience inspired the lyrics in the first verse of the song.

 Release

 "I Am" was digitally released as the lead single from Neon Steeple on November 25, 2013 by sixstepsrecords and Sparrow Records.